My Spending Freeze: How to Stop Buying Clothes for a Year

 I also gave myself a small quarterly budget for special events for which I couldn’t recycle clothing.
 Luckily, I had to tap into that fund only once — for a networking event that required me to wear a blazer I didn’t own and couldn’t borrow.

-How to Stop Buying Clothes for a Year
+How to Stop Buying Clothes and Control Your Spending

 A clothing fast doesn’t have to last a full year or start on January 1.
-You can begin your spending freeze by remembering these five tips:
+You can begin and maintain your spending freeze by remembering these tips:

 1. Clean Out Your Email Subscriptions